jeremenichelli/jeremenichelli.github.io/_posts/2017-08-22-the-web-is-still-broken.md

 The bright side is that competition generally pushes improvement along the market, the bad thing is **fragmentation**.
 Users, developers and even companies suffer it because of the extra costs it generates.

-> Compatibility means deliberately repeating others&nbsp;mistakes.
+> Compatibility means deliberately repeating others&nbsp;mistakes
 >
 > - David Wheeler